 - "What kind of international travel experience does USDT have, to help organize my trip in life-positive ways I may not have considered myself?"

-- "Have they personally experienced special tropical island locales I haven't seen yet?
-Might they have some insights into helping me maximize my economy, safety, comfort & enjoyment?"
+- "Have they first-hand experienced special tropical island locales I haven't seen yet?
+Might they offer some seasoned insights into helping me maximize my economy, safety, comfort & enjoyment?"
 Whether you book a "do-it-yourself" trip, one of our in an expertly-prepared & stress-free manner.

 Following is the adventure travel profile of the man who carries the

 & your personal security overseas -- John Hessburg -- founder of U.S.

 DIVE TRAVEL & Live-Aboards.com..
-This detailed résumé covers many highlights -- but not all -- of John's wilderness adventures in the mountains, on & under the ocean, in desert highlands & deep jungles in far-flung regions around the world since 1970.
-Several of the most remote explorations have been kept off this list -- a matter of ethical choice -- to help protect sensitive wilderness sectors that are vulnerable to tourism impact.
+This detailed résumé covers many highlights -- but not all -- of John's wilderness adventures in the mountains, on & under the ocean, in trackless deserts & deep jungles in far-flung regions around the world since 1970.
+Several of the most remote explorations have been kept off this list -- a matter of ethical choice -- to protect sensitive wilderness sectors that are vulnerable to tourism impact.
 But many of the most memorable adventures still made the list. /P>

-Bottom Line: at USDT, the buck stops here.
-With one man & his core team.
-So we invite you take a few minutes, & meet the guy who signs the contracts & calls the shots here.
-John Hessburg is so intently focused on planning details + safety for our clients that (when he's out of the room) we like to call him (yes he's Type-A) -- "Mr. Relaxo."
+Bottom Line: at USDT the buck stops here.
+So we invite you take a few minutes, & meet the guy who signs the contracts & musters the team around here.
+John is so hyper-focused on planning details + safety for our clients that (when he's out of the room) we like to call him (yes he's a full-tilt Type-A) -- "Mr. Relaxo."

 © Copyright U.S. DIVE TRAVEL Network.